diinki/diinki-retrofuture/README.md

    Then, set the active GTK theme by running the dconf-editor gui application and then setting the Gnome GTK theme string value to `diinki-retro-dark`.
 8. Configure the GTK icon theme by copying the linked theme files to your system `/usr/share/icons` directory, then set the `icon-theme` string to `FairyWren_Dark` (or any other theme that you may desire.)

-And that's it, you've now installed this rice from scratch.
+And that's it, you've now installed this rice from scratch

 ### KEY-BINDS: